Benefits and Terms & Conditions for Appointment (Employment) in Residency Training Programs

 Restrictive Covenants: Residents/fellows in programs sponsored by the UAMS COM are not required to sign any type of non-competition guarantee.

 Closure/Reduction: In the event that the College of Medicine and/or Program Director decide to reduce the number of residency/fellowship positions in any program, the residents/fellows will be notified immediately.
 An attempt will be made to reduce the number of positions over a period of time so as not to affect the residents/fellows currently in the program.
 If this is not possible, the Program Director will assist the residents/fellows in obtaining a position in another residency/fellowship program.
-2.700 Reduction in Size or Closure of a Training Program
+2.700 Reduction in size

 Requirements to begin the training program: In order to begin a program sponsored by the UAMS COM, all applicants must meet the requirements for eligibility and selection as specified by the policy of the Graduate Medical Education Committee on Recruitment and Appointment (1.200 Recruitment and Appointment) and the program’s criteria and must supply proof to their program director; complete a negative drug screen as specified by the UAMS Medical Center Drug Testing policy; successful completion of a criminal background check; complete the Intranet HCCS HIPAA Training Module (level II); review the packet of information sent following Match Day; and return all registration forms to the coordinator of the resident’s program by the designated date.
 Supplying misinformation on any of the documents is grounds for disciplinary action, including immediate dismissal from the program.